Aryan-iz/Scatch/README.md

 Bcrypt: Library for hashing passwords (^6.0.0).

 JSON Web Token (jsonwebtoken): For implementing token-based authentication (^9.0.2).

-Joi: Object schema description language and validator for JavaScript (^17.13.3).

 Dotenv: Loads environment variables from a .env file (^17.2.0).